-|MMR||Person-to-Person||MMR, Course of Two||£60|
+|MMR||Person-to-Person||Course of Two||£60|

-|Rabies||Yes||Infected Animals||Course of Three||£66|
+|Hepatitis B||Person-to-Person||Course of Three||£66|

 Risk of Malaria in Brazil

 Travellers to areas where there is a Risk of Malaria should get advice regarding Malaria Medication which can be taken to help stop the illness from developing.
 The type of medication required depends on your destination, itinerary, length of stay and current medical condition.
-Further reduce the risk of by practising mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.
+Further reduce the risk of by practicing mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.

-Risk of Yellow Fever for Brazil
+Yellow Fever Risk and Certification Requirements for Brazil

 Yellow Fever is a serious viral illness spread by mosquitoes in the tropical regions of Africa and South America.
 For further information, please see Yellow Fever Vaccination.